 *I will note that both of these pajamas are lacking in the double zipper department, but they’re awesome enough to overlook that aspect.
 I hope that the brands make that adjustment in the future because that would make their products the ultimate in cold weather baby pj’s!

-We ended up choosing sleep sacks from this brand because they have a little weighted area on them that we felt may help Sophie transition from the swaddle, like a [modified] weighted blanket.
-To be honest, I don’t know how much it actually helped because we didn’t get any other brands to compare them to, but Sophie did adjust to sleeping without her swaddle in about ~two weeks, so you can take that data for whatever it’s worth. 🤷🏼♀️😜 I don’t know if we can attribute that to the sleep sack or just to Sophie and her natural ability to adapt to the new situation, but the sleep sack with the weighted section certainly didn’t hurt!
+We ended up choosing sleep sacks from this brand because they have a little weighted area on them that we felt may help Sophie transition from the swaddle.
+To be honest, I don’t know how much it actually helped because we didn’t try any other brands to compare them to, but Sophie did adjust to sleeping without her swaddle in about ~two weeks, so you can take that data for whatever it’s worth. 🤷🏼♀️😜 I don’t know if we can attribute that to the sleep sack or just to Sophie and her natural ability to adapt to the new situation, but the sleep sack with the weighted section certainly didn’t hurt!
 Two things that we liked about this brand (aside from the little weighted section) was the double zipper — so clutch for diaper access — and the double shoulder snap options so that we could adjust it to Sophie’s size as she continues to grow.

 Most sleep sack brands offer multiple levels of warmth called TOGs, which are also used to measure the warmth level of a duvet blanket or comforter!
 We have one of each sleep sack options for the various seasons of year / that we can switch out if we are traveling to a different climate (e.g. lightweight for Hawai’i, but heavyweight for winter in Aspen).
 They’re a great way to essentially wrap your baby in a blanket that’s safe to sleep in… a “safety blanket” if you will. 😉